-A section of core path (ID: 9787) runs parallel with the A82 northbound carriageway throughout the scheme extent (approximately 3m at its nearest point) (Scotland's Environment).
+A section of core path (ID: 9787) runs parallel with the A82 northbound carriageway throughout the scheme extent (approximately 3m at its nearest point) (SE Map).
+This Core Path is slightly separated from the layby due to presence of a grassed verge.

-There are no National Cycle Network (NCN) routes (OS Maps) or 'walking routes listed on WalkHighlands (WalkHighlands) with connectivity to the scheme extents.
+There are no National Cycle Network (NCN) routes (Sustrans) or walking routes listed on WalkHighlands with connectivity to the scheme extents.
 There are no paved pedestrian footpaths, bus stops, or other pedestrian facilities along the A82 within the scheme extent.
-One layby is located adjacent to the A82 northbound within the scheme extent.

 Street lighting is not present along this section of the A82.

-The A82 Trunk Road, within the North West NMC, connects Alexandria with Crianlarich, Fort William and Inverness.
+The A82 Trunk Road connects Alexandria with Crianlarich, Fort William and Inverness.
 It commences immediately north of Tullichewan Roundabout in Alexandria leading generally northwards for a distance of 243 kilometres to its junction with the A9 at (but excluding) Longman Roundabout in Inverness.
 The A82 is predominantly single carriageway along its length, with some lengths of '2+1' carriageway.
+At the scheme extent, the A82 is a single carriageway.